jglev/obsidian-paste-mode/README.md

 ## Obsidian Paste to Current Indentation Plugin

-_Note: Version 2.0.0+ is a rewrite of significant portions of this plugin and the way it works.
-If you were previously using a lower version, please be aware that Version 2 introduces the concept of "Paste Modes," explained below; and that it deprecates several Command Palette commands._

 An [Obsidian](https://obsidian.md/) plugin to paste and manage text, including block quotes, that are indented.
 This plugin helps especially with embedding code, quotes, and other content within lists.

 ### "Paste modes"